WSU-janderson/project3-sequence-JoJoBird1/README.md

 The next thing you should do is test you can build and run the project.
 In the upper-right of CLion, next to the dropdown with `Debug`, you should see a drop down to the right that says `SequenceDebug`.
 If not, open the menu and select `SequenceDebug`.
 Next, click the hammer icon to build the project.
-With the project sucessfuly built, you can now run ( or debug) the program with the triangle (or bug) icon.
+With the project successfully built, you can now run ( or debug) the program with the triangle (or bug) icon.
 If you see `Your project is ready to go!` output, then your project is ready to go!